-A woman who chose to life her live to the fullest was lost in the eyes of her contemporaries.
-Her social class rejected her – hence the term ‘déclassée’.
-Consequently, such a woman soon became isolated from other women, those who lived a more ‘traditional’ lifestyle as wives.
+A woman who chose to live her live to the fullest was lost in the eyes of her contemporaries.
+Her social class rejected her, hence the term déclassée.
+Consequently, such a woman soon became isolated from other women, those who lived a more “traditional” lifestyle as wives.

-Demimonde women became one of the characteristics of the historical Belle Epoque which lasted from 1871 until the First World War.
-Two famous demi-mondaine that you can read about in our magazine are Sarah Bernhardt and Virginia Oldoini.
+Demimonde women became one of the characteristics of the historical Belle Epoque, which lasted from 1871 until World War I. Two famous demimondaine that you can read about in our magazine are Sarah Bernhardt and Virginia Oldoini.

-Tissot exhibited a series of fifteen large-scale paintings called La Femme à Paris (The Parisian Woman), which he had created between 1883 and 1885.
-This exhibition took place on his return to Paris after an eleven-year stay in London.
+Tissot exhibited a series of 15 large-scale paintings called La Femme à Paris (The Parisian Woman), which he had created between 1883 and 1885.
+This exhibition took place on his return to Paris after an 11-year stay in London.
 Among the 15 works shown were The Bridesmaid, The Political Lady, and The Circus Lover (shown below).
 The circus portrayed is Molier Circus in Paris.
-Here members of the aristocracy could demonstrate their amateur skills.
+Here, members of the aristocracy could demonstrate their amateur skills.
 The man on the trapeze in the centre is the French noble Duc de la Rochefoucauld.
 According to his contemporaries, he had “the biceps of Hercules.”